 But more important, and the reason so many of us love pumpkin is because… FALL.
 It just epitomizes fall for a lot of us.
 I personally cannot get enough.
 I love all the pumpkin things.
 Well, let me call it like it really is: I love ALL fall seasonal things.
 Which reminds me… I’m sooo far behind on getting out my fall decorations.
 Actually, I’m probably not far behind at all because it’s only mid-September, but in my crazy autumn-season-obsessed mind, I’m really behind.
 Need to get on that asap.

-While I wasn’t discovering my love of baking at that time (because I credit my beloved Gma for much of that), I was learning that I enjoyed cooking more than I thought.
+While I wasn’t discovering my love of baking at that time, I was learning that I enjoyed cooking more than I thought.
 It was also the first time I was living on my own, and so I had a kitchen and stocked refrigerator all to myself.
 I had free reign over a decent kitchen and total control of its contents!
 Now that’s power!
 HA!

 I continue to digress and I’m still not talking about food enough here!
-I found the gnocchi recipe in Cooking Light, but I’ve adapted it over the years.
+I found this Pumpkin Gnocchi recipe in Cooking Light, but I’ve adapted it over the years.
 It’s remained a staple recipe to me every fall.
 The gnocchi sauce recipe… I wasn’t wild about the original at all, and it needed some serious sprucing up.
 What better way than to scrap it and start over with a goat cheese base?
 I KNOW.
 One of the best cheeses ever.

 The creamy goat cheese combined with garlic and parsley for seasoning is altogether sublime.
 I would eat a big bowl of it like soup if that wouldn’t make me disgusting.
 The pumpkin and Parmesan flavors of the gnocchi (that are pretty healthy and light, btw!) all come together wonderfully.
-It’s fall comfort food in a bowl.
+This Pumpkin Gnocchi is fall comfort food in a bowl.

 - 1 egg